 Goissen’s pole lap had been over a second faster than the first of the 5 liter hulks, an honor that befell new boy Lengyel in one of the Firebirds.
 He shared the second row with Parker who was back to give Plaçais a run for his money in the TA1-class.

 Dutchman Remmen made another appearance in his Camaro, but it would turn out to be a short lived race for François.
 The starting flag had not even dropped, or his electrics bought the farm.
-There was no option but to retire.
+Nothing left to do but to retire.

 It would be a short race for rookie Lengyel however.
 He overcooked his engine and, barely two laps into the race, one of his the pistons in his engine set sail for a mission to the stars in a cloud of white smoke.

 That moved Le Pihive back to third and the French Ford man immediately started catching back Plaçais.
 On lap 5, Plaçais’ big Cuda conceded second to Le Pihive.
 The white Escort went looking for Goissen.

 The opening laps had meanwhile claimed more victims and before the leaders had started lap 10, Martinelli, Detroit Star White, Gibelin and Corliss had all crashed out.
 Leaving a field of barely 11 cars for the remaining 70 laps.
 The race was heading towards another bland afternoon.

 Ben Paulet retired.
 Raul Jereb got a call from one of the pit sirens and, truly a sailor at heart, could not resist.